beatrixwashere/RedBallMakerPlus/README.md

 ---

+the release files have been removed to avoid possible copyright issues. sorry :[

+---

 ## about

 red ball maker plus is an advanced tool for creating custom levels in red ball. to play these levels, run the `rbmaker_player.swf` file in a flash player (both are included in the releases).